fastapi/fastapi/docs/advanced/sql-databases-peewee.md

 ### What happens

-The first tab will make your app create a connection to the database and wait for some seconds before replying back and closing the connection.
+The first tab will make your app create a connection to the database and wait for some seconds before replying back and closing the database connection.

 Then, for the request in the next tab, your app will wait for one second less, and so on.

-This means that it will end up finishing some of the last tabs' requests than some of the previous ones.
+This means that it will end up finishing some of the last tabs' requests earlier than some of the previous ones.

 Then one the last requests that wait less seconds will try to open a database connection, but as one of those previous requests for the other tabs will probably be handled in the same thread as the first one, it will have the same database connection that is already open, and Peewee will throw an error and you will see it in the terminal, and the response will have an `Internal Server Error`.